FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 ## Installing gNMI device

-### Identification of remote device
+### Identifying remote device

-List of basic connection parameters that are used for identification of remote device.
+Basic connection parameters used to identify a remote device:

-- **node-id** - Name of node that represents device / mount-point in the topology.
+- `node-id` - Name of the node that represents the device/mountpoint in the topology.
-- **gnmi-topology:host** - IP address or domain-name of target
-    device that runs gNMI server.
+- `gnmi-topology:host` - IP address or domain name of the target device running the gNMI server.
-- **gnmi-topology:port** - TCP port on which gNMI server is listening to incoming connections.
+- `gnmi-topology:port` - TCP port where the gNMI server is listening to incoming connections.
-- **gnmi-topology:device-type** - Specific device type.
-For now,
-    we only support 'sonic' specific device type.
-    This parameter is used for creation of device-type specific gNOI session.
+- `gnmi-topology:device-type` - Specific device type.
+For now, only the `sonic` device type is supported.
+This parameter is used to create a device-type specific gNOI session.
 By default, this parameter is not specified.
-- **gnmi-topology:connection-type** - If this parameter is specified insecure connection will be created.
+- `gnmi-topology:connection-type` - If specified, an insecure connection is created.
 The insecure connection is available only for DEBUG reasons.
-    For establish gRPC connection without TLS choose insecure connection type PLAINTEXT.
-    INSECURE connection type indicates that the target should skip the signature verification steps, in case a secure connection is used.
+To establish a gRPC connection without TLS, choose the insecure connection type `PLAINTEXT`.
+The connection type `PLAINTEXT` indicates that the target should skip the signature verification steps if a secure connection is used.
-- **gnmi-topology:keystore-id** - If this parameter is specified secure connection will be created.
+- `gnmi-topology:keystore-id` - If specified, a secure connection is created.
+Also requires `keystore-id` (identifier of the keystore), which is defined in the `gnmi-certificate-storage` model.
-    In a secure case keystore-id is required.
-Identifier to keystore.
-    Keystore is defined in gnmi-certificate-storage model.

 !!!
-Only one of these parameters `keystore-id`, `connection-type` can be specified.
+Only one of the parameters `keystore-id` and `connection-type` can be specified.
 !!!

 ### Authentication parameters

-Parameters used for configuration of the basic authentication method against gNMI server.
-These parameters must be specified in the input request inside of `gnmi-topology:credentials` container.
+Parameters to configure the basic authentication method against a gNMI server.
+These parameters must be specified in the input request inside the `gnmi-topology:credentials` container:

-- **gnmi-topology:username** - Name of the user that has permission to access device using gNMI.
+- `gnmi-topology:username` - Username with permission to access the device using gNMI.
-- **gnmi-topology:password** - Password to the user.
+- `gnmi-topology:password` - Password for username.

 ### Session timers

-The following parameters adjust timers that are related with maintaining of gNMI session state.
-None of these parameters are mandatory (default values will be used).
+The following parameters adjust timers related to maintaining gNMI session state.
+None of these parameters are mandatory (default values are used if not specified):

-- **gnmi-topology:request-timeout** - Timeout for each gnmi request.
-Request times out if not completed in X seconds (default value: 30 s).
+- `gnmi-topology:request-timeout` - Timeout (in seconds) for each gNMI request.
+The request times out if not completed in time.
+The default value is 30.

 ### Flags

-Non-mandatory flag parameters that can be added to mount-request.
+Non-mandatory flag parameters that can be added to a mount request:

-- **gnmi-topology:enabled-notifications-** - If it is set to 'true' and gNMI device supports notifications, gNMI mountpoint will expose GNMI notification and subscription services. (default value: true).
+- `gnmi-topology:enabled-notifications` - If set to `true` and the gNMI device supports notifications, the gNMI mountpoint will expose GNMI notification and subscription services.
+The default value is `true`.

 ### Other parameters

-Other non-mandatory parameters that can be added to mount-request.
+Other non-mandatory parameters that can be added to a mount request:

-- **gnmi-topology:dry-run-journal-size** - Size of the DRY RUN gNMI mountpoint journal.
-DRY RUN journal captures gNMI operations that would be executed when reading/writing some configuration.
-However the operations are not actually sent to the device (default value: 0).
+- `gnmi-topology:dry-run-journal-size` - Size of the dry-run gNMI mountpoint journal.
+The dry-run journal captures gNMI operations that would be executed when reading/writing a configuration.
+However, the operations are not actually sent to the device.
+The default value is 0.

 ### Extension parameters

-Other extended non-mandatory parameters that can be added to mount-request inside of `extensions-parameters` container.
+Other extended non-mandatory parameters that can be added to a mount-request inside of the `extensions-parameters` container.

 #### gNMI parameters

-- **gnmi-topology:use-model-name-prefix** - Some devices require a module prefix in first element name of gNMI request path (e.g interfaces -> openconfig-interfaces:interfaces) (default value: false).
+- `gnmi-topology:use-model-name-prefix` - Some devices require a module prefix in the first element name of the gNMI request path (for example, interfaces -> openconfig-interfaces:interfaces).
+The default value is `false`.

 ### UniConfig-native

-Parameters related to installation of gNMI node with uniconfig-native support.
+Parameters related to installing gNMI nodes with uniconfig-native support:

-- **uniconfig-config:uniconfig-native-enabled** - Whether
-    uniconfig-native should be used for installation of NETCONF, CLI or gNMI node.
-By default, this flag is set to 'false'.
+- `uniconfig-config:uniconfig-native-enabled` - Whether or not uniconfig-native should be used for installing of NETCONF, CLI or gNMI nodes.
+The default value is `false`.
-- **uniconfig-config:sequence-read-active** - Forces reading of data
-    sequentially when mounting device.
-If it is set to 'true' sync-from-network will be done in parallel.
-By default, this flag is set to 'false'.
+- `uniconfig-config:sequence-read-active` - Forces reading of data sequentially when mounting a device.
+If set to `true`, sync-from-network is done in parallel.
+The default value is `false`.
-- **uniconfig-config:whitelist** - List of root YANG entities that should be read.
+- `uniconfig-config:whitelist` - List of root YANG entities that should be read.
-- **uniconfig-config:store-failed-installation** - Whether the installation
-    should be stored in the database if it fails (e.g. is unreachable).
-    The node will be 'installed' even though it failed and the user has 2 options:
+- `uniconfig-config:store-failed-installation` - Whether or not the installation is stored in the database if it fails (e.g., unreachable).
+The node is "installed" even though it fails, and the user has two options:
-  - uninstall the device and reinstall it.
+  - Uninstall the device and reinstall it.
-  - call sync-from-network to sync the data from the device.
+  - Call `sync-from-network` to sync the data from the device.

 !!!
-Important install parameter is **gnmi-topology:schema-cache-directory**: **<folder-name>**.
-It specified folder name in cache directory with YANG schemas needed for installation of device.
+An important install parameter is `gnmi-topology:schema-cache-directory: <folder-name>`.
+It specifies a folder name in the cache directory with the YANG schemas needed to install a device.
 !!!

 ### Update paths

-This is non-mandatory parameter that specified list of paths to subtree that UniConfig will process the intended change of it as gNMI SET message - Update operation.
-The paths are in regexp format.
+This is a non-mandatory parameter that specifies a list of paths for which UniConfig will process intended changes as a gNMI SET message - Update operation.
+Paths are specified in regexp format.

-More information about update paths feature <https://docs.frinx.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/#update-paths>.
+More information about update paths feature: <https://docs.frinx.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/#update-paths>.

 ### Replace paths

-This is non-mandatory parameter that specified list of paths to subtree that UniConfig will process the intended change of it as gNMI SET message - Replace operation.
+This is a non-mandatory parameter that specifies a list of paths for which UniConfig will process intended changes as a gNMI SET message - Replace operation.

-There is specific replace diff implementation inside of UniConfig that will check and merge all changes according to specified `replace-paths` and make sure that gNMI SET message will have the same path as the one specified in `replace-paths` in install request.
+A specific replace diff implementation in UniConfig checks and merges all changes according to the specified `replace-paths`, and ensures that the gNMI SET message has the same path as the one specified in `replace-paths` in the install request.

-The paths are in common RESTful URL format, but the list entry can be compiled as regexp pattern if it is specified with `$` sign after `=` sign.
+Paths are specified in common RESTful URL format, but list entries can be compiled as a regexp pattern if specified with the `$` sign after the `=` sign.

-More information about replace paths feature <https://docs.frinx.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/#replace-paths>.
+More information about the replace paths feature: <https://docs.frinx.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/#replace-paths>.

 ### Remove module name paths

-This is non-mandatory parameter that specified list of paths that UniConfig will check if the intended change is relative to it and remove module-name of list entry key if specified.
+This is a non-mandatory parameter that specifies a list of paths for which UniConfig removes the module name of specified list entry keys.
+(For example, `protocol=openconfig-policy-types:BGP,bgp`, remove-module-name-path = `network-instances/network-instance=$.*/protocols/protocol`).

-The format of paths is the same as for `update-paths`.
+The path format is the same as for `replace-paths`.

 ### All type paths

-This is non-mandatory parameter that specified list of paths that UniConfig will check if the intended change is relative to it and provide GET request will ALL data type.
+This is a non-mandatory parameter that specifies a list of paths for which UniConfig provides a GET request with the ALL data type.

-This feature is only for SONiC device type.
-The format of paths is the same as for `update-paths`.
+The path format is the same as for `replace-paths`.

+This feature only applies to the SONiC device type.

 ### Dependency paths

-This is non-mandatory parameter that specified list of paths that UniConfig will check and order the intended changes according to it.
-The format of dependency paths is:
+This is a non-mandatory parameter that specifies list of paths for which UniConfig will check and order the intended changes.

+The format of dependency paths:
-- `before` - path without keys that will be ordered before the path specified in `after`.
+- `before` - path without keys that is ordered before the path specified in `after`.
-- `after` - path without keys that will be ordered after the path specified in `before`.
+- `after` - path without keys that is ordered after the path specified in `before`.

-More information about dependency paths <https://docs.frinx.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/#dependency-paths>.
+More information about dependency paths: <https://docs.frinx.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/#dependency-paths>.

 ### Example request